Ferret-Master/Effect-Testing/README.md

 Pa's base files auto refresh, whereas mods do not.
 We can use this to our advantage by storing effects we are testing somewhere in the base game folder
 <br>
 <br>
-In my case I have made a folder called testing inside the based pa effects folder <b>/pa/effects/specs/testing</b>
+In my case I have made a folder called testing inside the base pa effects folder <b>/pa/effects/specs/testing</b>
 <br>
 <br>the advantage of doing this is that when we spawn new copies of an effect after a file change it will have the new changes.
 <br>The mod also contains an option to let it do this automatically for your last placed effect allowing for very quick iterative testing.